- Admissions & Aid

 A mind is like a parachute—it doesn’t work if it isn’t open.

-I hope that you will find GMercyU as fortifying as I have.
+I hope that you will find GMercyU as fortifying as I did.
 Here’s to a world of conquering possibility, prosperity and success!